dannylesmy/Item7-readability/README.md

 ## Overview

-This repository contains code for calculating the readability of the "Management’s Discussion and Analysis of Financial Condition and Results of Operations" (Item 7) from annual reports.

 Employing Item 7 of the 10-K reports over a 26-year period, this study examines the evolving readability of financial reporting.
 Using a dataset of more than 200,000 reports retrieved from SEC EDGAR filings, we observe a noticeable decline in readability over time.

 ## Key Findings